Christ And Capital Punishment

 ● Luke 2:21 . .
 On the eighth day, when it was time to circumcise him, he was named Jesus

 ● Luke 2:27 . .The parents brought in the child Jesus, to do for him after the custom of the Law

 When a Jewish male undergoes ritual circumcision in accordance the law's requirements, he becomes responsible to live by it.

 ● Gal 5:3 . .
 I testify again to every man who receives circumcision, that he is under obligation to keep the whole law.

-Had Christ opposed capital punishment as per the stipulations of the law under which he was born and to which he was circumcised, the law would've immediately imposed a curse on him.
+Had Christ opposed capital punishment per the Old Testament, under which he was born and by which he was circumcised, he would've incurred a curse on himself.

 ● Deut 27:26 . .
 Cursed be he who will not uphold the terms of this law and observe them.

 The grammatical tense of that curse is present rather than future, indicating that the curse is instant-- no delay and no waiting period.